okken/talks/presentation.md

 =============== 1 failed, 3 passed in 0.03s ===============
 ```
 ???
-* When we run it we see all the test cases
+* When we run it we see all the test cases now.
+* so cool
+* the long name, from test_ through the brackts,
+    * is called a node id
-* but I usually don't do this
+* I also call this a test case
 ---
 # Function Parametrization

-`test_4.py:`
 ```python
 *many_triangles = [
     (90, 60, 30, "right"),